-The benefit from filtering relies on property 2, and we will explore it further in Section 4.6.2.
+The benefit from filtering relies on property 2, and we will explore it further in Section 4.7.2.
 Its statistical validity relies on property 1 - which is simple to formally prove for many combinations of filter criteria with test statistics- and 3, which is less easy to theoretically imply from first principles, but rarely a problem in practice.
 We refer to [11] for further discussion of this topic.

-A simple filtering criterion readily available in the results object is the mean of normalized counts irrespective of biological condition (Figure 13).
+A simple filtering criterion readily available in the results object is the mean of normalized counts irrespective of biological condition (Figure 15), and so this is the criterion which is used automatically by the results function to perform independent filtering.
 Genes with very low counts are not likely to see significant differences typically due to high dispersion.
-For example, we can plot the $-\log{10}\,p$ values from all genes over the normalized mean counts.
+For example, we can plot the $-\log{10} p$ values from all genes over the normalized mean counts.